lokeshbanthia9/mastering-c/k-and-r/chapter-1/NOTES.md

     - The relational operator `!=` means *not equal to*.

-    - The type `char` is meant to store single character data, but any integer type can be used alternatively.
+    - The type `char` is meant to store single-character data, but any integer type can be used alternatively.

     - `EOF`

-        - This program uses `int` instead of `char` primarily because `getchar` return a distinctive value when there is no more input, a value that is different from any real character, called `EOF`, for end-of-file.
+        - This program uses `int` instead of `char` primarily because `getchar` returns a distinctive value when there is no more input, a value that is different from any real character, called `EOF`, for end-of-file.

         - The variable storing `getchar` values must be big enough to hold any value that `getchar` returns.

-        - `EOF` is an integer defined in `stdio` library.
-The specific numeric value of `EOF` is not defined in the language itself, and its implementation is left to the library, however it will not be equal to any of the values that can be stored in `char`.
+        - `EOF` is an integer defined in the `stdio` library.
+The specific numeric value of `EOF` is not defined in the language itself, and its implementation is left to the library.
+However, it will not be equal to any of the values that can be stored in `char`.
 Hence, we use `int` in the copy program.

-    - A concise way of writing the same program is to include `getchar` function in the loop condition.
+    - A concise way of writing the same program is to include the `getchar` function in the loop condition.

     ```c
     while ((c = getchar()) != EOF)
         putchar(c);
     ```

-    This version centralizes the input, now there is only version of `getchar`.
-The parentheses around the assignment is necessary, because the *precedence* of `!=` is higher than of `=`, which means in the absence of parentheses, the relation test would be done first and then the assignment.
+    This version centralizes the input; now, there is only one version of `getchar`.
+The parentheses around the assignment are necessary because the *precedence* of `!=` is higher than of `=`, which means in the absence of parentheses, the relation test would be done first and then the assignment.

 - ### Character Counting